Dreksh/algebra-explorer/CONTRIBUTING.md

   * then it gets turned back into they url via `updateQuery` which is passed into `Display.init`
     * this uses `Query.pushEquations` which captures the current `Query.Model` in a lambda
       * this is then used in `updateQueryCmd` which is called everywhere
-      * it also takes `Animation.Tracker` for some reason...?
+      * it also takes `Animation.Tracker` because equations have to fade in at the start
     * this then eventually calls `Rules.process` which converts the `Math.Tree` back into the string format
       * the arguments are `combine convert`, they are used to convert to types other than strings if you so wish
         * the other type used here is in Display.elm when rendering the symbolicated equation above the blocks